pcamach2/SF_predict/README.md

 ### Overall Workflow

+* (Prerequisite) Process T1w, DWI, and resting-state fMRI using the [BIC MRI Pipeline](https://github.com/mrfil/pipeline-hpc/tree/SAY)
+* Use ROI volumes from SCFSL to weight the streamline count matrix from DSI Studio GQI workflow, save results in `gqinetwork.mat` files with the `volume_weight_gqi.py` script
 * Run python scripts for reading in structural connectivity matrices from different reconstruction workflows and saving out train-test split data
 * Run python scripts for reading in train and test data, performing sf_prediction, saving results
 * When all predictions finish, run reformat script (`reformat_sf_predict_scores_v3.sh`) in the parent directory of `dataset`